ahurt2000/astart/README.md

-Sript to create Symfony2 local project
+Script to create Symfony2 local project
 ======================================

-This work on **Ubuntu** systems
+This work on **Ubuntu** systems.

 - Automatically create virtual host
 - Fill **hosts** file *if it needed*